Wild-Spy/WildWID/README.md

 Programming software is written in Visual Basic and requires the Microsoft Visual Studio IDE - https://visualstudio.microsoft.com

 ## Repository Structure
 The WildWID repository is organised around the two components of the WildWID system: tags and loggers.
-WildWID tag and logger folders can be found in the root level of the repository.

-Within the logger directory you will find three further folders:
+Within the `Logger` and `Tag` folders you will find two sub-folders:

-* Device firmware: contains firmware for loggers.
+* Device firmware: contains firmware for the respective device.
-* PC Software: contains the enduser software required to configure and test WildWID tags.
-* Production: contains the schematics and bill of materials required for logger PCB fabrication.
+* Production: contains the schematics and bill of materials required for PCB fabrication.

-Within the tag directory, you will find two folders:
+Within the `PC_Software` folder you will find multiple sub-folders containing the enduser software required to configure, test, and deploy tags and loggers.
-* Device firmware: contains firmware for tags.
-* Production: contains the schematics and bill of materials required for tag PCB fabrication.

 ## Further Information
 A more detailed overview of WildWID and its use in wildlife biology is covered in: